NeuroTechX/ntx_slack_archive/studentclubs.md

  >You can definitely be a student club in our organization.
 You might be interested in taking part of the competition if some of your club contains undergraduate students.

+10/17/2017 1:31 PM

+ **benjamindeleener** :

+ >Education Changes the World!
+Check out our latest Q&amp;A with Sayan Faraz and his team from NeurotechUofT student club to see how they push neurotech innovation at the University of Toronto: <https://medium.com/neurotechx/q-a-with-neurotechuoft-d46c06f15126>